5-ingredient balls packed with greens and healthy fats. Kale, coconut butter, and avocado with protein powder and unrefined coconut sugar.

 If you try another green (or herb could be so fun!) instead, let me know how it turns out!

-Pro tip: Chop your leafy greens finely before throwing them into your blender/food processor to make for a smoother blend!
+Pro tip: Chop your leafy greens finely before throwing them into your blender or food processor to make for a smoother blend!

 It’ll take a while to break down the greens into the dough, so don’t be afraid to give your blender small breaks in between pulses.

-Don’t be afraid to get your hands good and green, because the batter will be “oily” as the coconut butter and avocado release their natural oils.
+The batter will be “oily” as the coconut butter and avocado release their natural oils, so son’t be afraid to get your hands good and green!

 The green balls came out tasting amazing but looked a bit…naked, so I rolled them in hemp hearts for an additional layer of protein and fat.